-- One of the reasons we use search in AI is to help agents figure out what to do. - Considering how sequences of actions can be put together allows the agent to plan. - (We will come back to this topic again in a few lectures' time). - Using the techniques we have covered so far, we can have a single agent figure out what to do when: - It knows exactly how the world is; - Each action only has one outcome; and - The world only changes when the agent makes it change.
+- One of the reasons we use search in AI is to help agents figure out what to do. - As we mentioned before, considering how sequences of actions can be put together allows the agent to plan. - (We will come back to this topic again in a few lectures' time). - Using the techniques we have covered so far, we can have a single agent figure out what to do when: - It knows exactly how the world is; - Each action only has one outcome; and - The world only changes when the agent makes it change.

-- In other words we can plan when the world is: - Accessible; - Deterministic; and - Static - Obviously these are unrealistic simplifications. - Here we will consider how to handle one kind of dynamism: - Other agents messing with the world. - (Later lectures will look at other kinds of complication.)
+- In other words we can plan when the world is: - Accessible; - Deterministic; and - Static - Obviously these are unrealistic simplifications. - Here we will consider how to handle one kind of dynamism: - Other agents messing with the world. - (In later lectures we will work towards dealing with other kinds of complication.)